nodeadmin/nodeadmin/README.md

 var express = require('express');
 var app = express();

-var mysqlAdmin = require('node-myadmin');
+var mysqlAdmin = require('node-mysql-admin');
 app.use(mysqlAdmin(app));
 ```
-Passing your instantiated Express app into NodeAdmin is required for the middleware to function properly.
+Passing your instantiated Express app into node-mysql-admin is required for the middleware to function properly.

 Note: node-myadmin currently does not support Windows.